The Dark Side of Copay Coupons

 Drug copay coupons, promoted by manufacturers of brand-name medications, may seem like a good deal for patients.
 But there's another side to the story.

-These tools reimburse patients who have prescription-drug coverage for the cost of their copay if they choose the higher-priced brand drug instead of that preferred by their plan sponsor.
+This marketing tactic reimburses patients who have prescription-drug coverage for the cost of their copay if they choose the higher-priced brand drug instead of the option preferred by their plan sponsor.

 At one time, a drug’s commercial success or failure was largely driven by how well it was received by physicians.
-Pharma marketers primarily targeted physicians.
-But then drugmakers found that aggressive direct-to-consumer campaigns could more effectively influence prescription-writing, and their focus shifted to patients.
-But starting in the late 1990s, another transition began.
-Today, the commercial success of a drug is largely driven by access to patients, and controlling that access are entities such as managed-care plans and PBMs.
+So, pharma marketers primarily targeted physicians.
+When drugmakers found that aggressive direct-to-consumer campaigns could more effectively influence prescription-writing, they shifted their focus to patients.
+More recently, the commercial success of a drug is largely driven by access to patients.
+Through strategies like drug formularies, pharmacy benefit managers enable this access.

-Pharma marketers have sought to regain that control by using the coupons to neutralize the financial incentives that plans use to encourage the use of clinically equivalent but lower-priced medications, chiefly generics.
+Pharma marketers have sought to regain control by using the coupons to neutralize the financial incentives plans use to encourage the use of clinically equivalent but lower-priced medications, chiefly generics.

 How Copay Coupons Contribute to Pharmacy Waste

-But to the extent that patients use them, copay coupons inject waste into the healthcare system.
-In 2011, the Pharmaceutical Care Management Association found that copay coupons will increase 10-year prescription-drug costs by $32 billion for employers, unions and other plan sponsors if current trends continue.
+To the extent that patients use them, copay coupons inject waste into the healthcare system.
+A 2011 study from the Pharmaceutical Care Management Association found that copay coupons will increase 10-year prescription-drug costs by $32 billion for employers, unions and other plan sponsors if current trends continue.

 When drugs are removed from coverage, patients lose choices, and pharma loses access to patients.
 A better solution would be for pharma to work with PBMs and managed care, gaining access due to their products’ merits and deserved role in therapy.